Best Ways to get from Cancun Airport to Tulum

 Luckily, Tulum Centro is well serviced by taxis.
 You’ll find them scattered all around the town, and they can take you almost anywhere.
 They are also very safe both day and night.
 Keep in mind, though, that taxis at Tulum are not metered.
 So, for the love of God, be sure to agree on the cost before hopping on.
 Again, remember to pay in pesos as the drivers here are notorious for giving tourists terrible exchange rates for the US dollar.

-How to get to Selina Tulum from Tulum Centro
+How to get to Selina hostel Tulum from Tulum Centro

 Perched at the beachfront and a walking distance to the beach, Selina Los Lirios Tulum will put your right at the center of the ancient Mexican tradition.
 They offer the perfect environment for interacting and connecting with other holidaymakers, fun seekers, and history enthusiasts.
 The accommodation facilities focus on giving you a unique sleep experience- from bunking up with friends to sleeping under the stars in bamboo teepees!

 SelinaLos Lirios Tulum is located just 8.6 kilometers from Tulum Centro.
 After alighting at the bus station, grab a taxi for around 189 pesos (~10 USD), and you’ll be there in 20 minutes or so.
-Selina Los Lirios is a popular spot, so pretty much any taxi driver around Tulum should be able to take you there.
+Selina Los Lirios is already a popular hostel in Tulum, so pretty much any taxi driver around town should be able to take you there.

 Cancun to Tulum by Airport Shuttle